 -Sizing as per the volume of total flowing fixtures

 -Sizing based on waste pipe’s diameter

-To this end, it becomes necessary to have a manufacturer that provides charts with GPM flow listing based on the diameter of the pipe.
+To this end, it becomes necessary to have a manufacturer that provides charts with GPM flowing listing based on the diameter of the pipe.

-Provided you know the waste pipe’s size and type of interceptor, this method becomes very simple.
+Provided you know the waste pipe’s size and type of the grease trap/grease interceptor, this method becomes very simple.
 Similarly, using DFU values for sizing is straightforward because one only has to sum up the DFU values for the waste flowing into the grease trap.

-Some basic math is required when calculating the interceptor’s size based on the flow and capacity of the actual waste.
+Some basic math is required when calculating the grease interceptors’ size based on the flow and capacity of the actual waste.

 First, you’ll need to determine the fixture’s dimensions, which will, in turn, determine the fixture’s volume in cubic inches.